The Eckley Miners’ Village Associates has openings for 3 interns per semester.

 Working Conditions: The internships are varied and participants will work outdoors and indoors, in the museum, store rooms, historic buildings, and have close daily interaction with members of the general public.
 Interns should be comfortable in public speaking roles.

-Duties: Student interns will support operations associated with the museum and historic site, give guided tours, and assist in annual fundraising and educational events.
-In addition, students will be required to complete a project, following professional guidelines and protocols, and submit finished materials at the conclusion of the internship.
+Duties: Student interns will support operations associated with the museum and historic site, give guided tours, and assist in marketing, web design, annual fundraising and educational events, etc. In addition, students will be required to complete a project, following professional guidelines and protocols, and submit finished materials at the conclusion of the internship.
 Specific projects can be tailored to a student’s individual educational and career goals.

-Qualifications: Internships are open to undergraduate, graduate, professional, and credential students in a variety of fields including those interested in museum education and curation, historic preservation and conservation, history, anthropology, archaeology, and other natural sciences (such as environmental science and geology).
+Qualifications: Internships are open to undergraduate, graduate, professional, and credential students in a variety of fields including those interested in museum education and curation, historic preservation and conservation, history, anthropology, archaeology, communications, web design, education, and other natural sciences (such as environmental science and geology).

 - Letter of Interest